StopDragon/Black_and_White_BoardGame/README.md

 ***

 _Copyright 2019.
 Jung_Ji_Yong, Han_Seung_Woo, Ko_Dong_Woo All Rights Reserved._<br>
 _All Pictures, Code, Idea and etc..
-Can Not Be Copied or Used Without Permission._
+Can Not Be Copied or Used Without Permission._<br>
 _stopdragon@sharpzeorsix.com_